Kakigori vs. bingsu: Here’s how these shaved ice desserts differ!

 Check out this video YouTuber 피기보이PiggyBoy made of getting bingsu in Korea:

 There’s no reason not to try kakigori.
 It’s a tasty sweet shaved ice dessert.
 The ice is so finely shaved that it has an almost cotton-candy type of texture.

 Because it’s smooth, fluffy, and chilly, it’s like having a cup of snow, but with many sweet toppings, of course!

 Don’t mistake it for a snow cone, as this one has flaky ice, not chunks.

 Made from pure shaved ice

-But, a notable difference between snow cones and other icy desserts is that this one is not made from crushed ice, but instead, ice is shaved off from larger blocks.
+But a notable difference between snow cones and other icy desserts is that this one isn’t made from crushed ice, but instead, ice shaved off from larger blocks.